 - Cash proceeds from short-term or long-term debt

-Amazon had taken short-term and long-term debt to fund their business operations as well as to enhance technology and infrastructure.
-It aslo made payments towards financial leases and other financial obligations.
+Amazon had taken short-term and long-term debt to fund its business operations and enhance technology and infrastructure.
+It also made payments towards financial leases and other financial obligations.

 Indirect Method Cash Flow

 Under the indirect cash flow method, a business must begin with its Net Profit or Net Loss while determining cash flows from operating activities.
-This is unlike the Direct Method, where a business must showcase each cash income and cash expense item separately.
+Unlike the Direct Method, a business must showcase each cash income and expense item separately.

-In indirect method, Net Profit or Net Loss is considered for calculating cash flows from operating activities.
-That’s because the income statement incorporates the effects of all operating activities of a business.
+In the indirect method, Net Profit or Net Loss is considered for calculating cash flows from operating activities.
+That’s because the income statement incorporates the effects of all business operating activities.

-After considering the Net Profit or Net Loss, a business needs to adjust all non-cash, non-operating items.
-Non-cash items may include depreciation and non-operating items may include interest paid.
+After considering the Net Profit or Net Loss, a business must adjust all noncash, non-operating items.
+Noncash items may include depreciation, and non-operating items may include interest paid.

-Besides adjusting the non-cash, non-operating items, there are other important adjustments that need to be made to the net profit/loss.
+Besides adjusting the noncash, non-operating items, other important adjustments must be made to the net profit/loss.
 These adjustments relate to changes in working capital.

-In other words, increase in current assets and decrease in current liabilities need to be deducted from the operating profit while calculating net cash flow from operating activities.
-Whereas, the decrease in current assets and increase in current liabilities need to be added to the operating profit.
+In other words, an increase in current assets and a decrease in current liabilities must be deducted from the operating profit while calculating net cash flow from operating activities.
+The current assets and liabilities decrease must be added to the operating profit.

-The cash flows from investing and financing activities are calculated in the same manner as under direct method.
+The cash flows from investing and financing activities are calculated similarly to the direct method.